BYD Dolphin Review

 The Dolphin also comes with a heat pump as standard which means that the heating system draws far less power from the battery to warm and cool the cabin.
 Buyers also get vehicle to load (V2L) as well, something unique in the electric supermini sector.

-As for range, the Dolphin comes with a WTLP figure of 265 miles, which puts it ahead of all its sector rivals, most of which offer around 200 miles.
+That WTLP figure of 265 miles puts the Dolphin ahead of all its sector rivals, most of which offer around 200 miles.
 In the real world, I'd expect the Dolphin to manage between 180 and 220 miles depending on conditions and the kind of roads you’ll be driving on.

 But while the range and the performance impress BYD’s decision to fit the Dolphin with 88kW DC rapid charging capability doesn't.
 While it isn’t the lowest speed in the sector – the MINI and Renault Zoe are both limited to 50kW, cars like the Vauxhall Corsa-e and Peugeot e208 come with 100kW charging as standard.
 On the plus side, the Dolphin does come with 11kW AC charging capability.